Makuleke: Political history

 The Makuleke area was forcibly taken from the Makuleke people by the Apartheid South Africa government in 1969 and about 1500 of them were relocated to land to the South so that their original tribal areas could be integrated into the greater Kruger National Park.
-In 1996 the Makuleke tribe submitted a land claim for 19842 ha in the northern park of the Kruger National Park.
-The land was given back to the Makuleke people, however, they chose not to resettle on the land but to engage with the Private Sector to invest in tourism, thus resulting in the building of several game lodges.
+In 1996 the Makuleke tribe submitted a land claim for 198.42 km2 in the northern part of the Kruger National Park.
+The land was given back to the Makuleke people, however, they chose not to resettle on the land but to engage with the private sector to invest in tourism, thus resulting in the building of several game lodges.

 Reintroduction of game

 Due to its proximity to Zimbabwe and Mozambique, the area had been heavily poached by the time the Makuleke people received the land back.
 Recent anti-poaching efforts and re-introduction of game including white rhino, have resulted in significant increases in the number of animals.

 The introduction of significant species which have been absent for many years (more than 120 years in the case of the white rhino), the protection of all animal and plant life, and partnering with the Makuleke people in sustainable ecotourism mark the beginning of the restoration of ecological integrity to the area.